V4NSH4J/discord-mass-DM-GO/README.md

 `rate_limit_delay` | int | Duration in seconds that the account sleeps for when rate limited.
 If you send 10 messages very quickly, this rate limit is of 600 seconds (10 minutes).
 With the recommended settings, you'd never hit it, so it's recommended to set at 60.
 `offset` | int | Duration in Milliseconds (1/1000th of a second) that the program waits in between of starting 2 instances.
 Perhaps one of the most important settings which is why it has it's [own section]().
 Recommended offset is (60/number of tokens) * 1000 but it does not matter with a few tokens and can be set to any small value like 50
 `skip_completed` | bool | Program will avoid sending DMs to IDs it has already messaged.
 When someone is messaged, his ID is added to `input/completed.txt`.
 Adding IDs to `input/completed.txt` will in a way blacklist them.
+`skip_failed` | bool | Program will avoid sending DMs to IDs it has already attempted to message but failed.
+When someone is attempted to be messaged but fails, his ID is added to `input/failed.txt`.
 `proxy` | string | Not included in the default config, but can be added.
 It is there to ensure backward compatibility, to use DMDGO like it was in Versions 1.0.6 and before.
 The format is IP:Port or User:Pass@IP:Port for User-Pass Authenticated proxies.
 See `proxy_from_file` to use proxies the new way.
-To use this option, `proxy_from_file` must be false
+To use this option, `proxy_from_file` must be false.
+Adding proxy here uses it for gateway events even if `use_proxy_for_gateway` may be disabled.
 `call` | bool | After a succesful DM, DMDGO will attempt to call the user.
 This is unnecessary as it would make no difference.
 The calls don't "ring" if the users are not friended which they're not in most cases.
 So in essence, it would be a call without a ring.
 Recommended is false.
 `remove_dead_tokens` | bool | After completion of Mass DM, DMDGO will attempt to remove non-working tokens from `input/tokens.txt`
 `remove_completed_members` | bool | After completion of Mass DM, DMDGO will attempt to remove completed members from `input/memberids.txt` leaving behind only the failed/unattempted IDs so the user can re-run the program to target them